 Worldwide theatrical revenues increased \$203 million, or 34%, to \$808 million in the year ended September 30, 2017, principally driven by the release of Transformers: The Last Knight.
-Other significant current year releases included xXx: Return of Xander Cage, Baywatch, Ghost in the Shell, Jack Reacher: Never Go Back and Arrival, compared with Star Trek Beyond, Daddy's Home, Teenage Mutant Ninja Turtles: Out of the Shadows and The Big Short in the prior year.
+Other significant 2017 releases included xXx: Return of Xander Cage, Baywatch, Ghost in the Shell, Jack Reacher: Never Go Back and Arrival, compared with Star Trek Beyond, Daddy's Home, Teenage Mutant Ninja Turtles: Out of the Shadows and The Big Short in 2016.
 Domestic theatrical revenues decreased 9%, while international theatrical revenues increased 86%, due to the strong international performance of Transformers: The Last Knight.